 News Facebook tests 'reactions,' doesn't include 'dislike' button There's still no "dislike" button.
 Photo Credit: Facebook / Chris Cox By JAMIE REYSEN October 8, 2015 12:40 PM Print Share fbShare Tweet gShare Email Facebook's "like" button is about to get a whole lot more expressive.
 Chief product officer Chris Cox announced Thursday that the company is launching a pilot test of "reactions," a series of buttons to express a broader range of emotions.
 Users can click "like," "love," "yay," "wow," "sad" and "angry."
 But there's still no "dislike" button.
 "We studied which comments and reactions are most commonly and universally expressed across Facebook, then worked to design an experience around them that was elegant and fun," Cox explained on Facebook.
 Facebook has begun testing the feature in Spain and Ireland and says it hopes to roll out reactions to everyone soon.
-By JAMIE REYSEN Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By JAMIE REYSEN Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.